JAY201368/Raw-autoselect/README.md

 ## How to use it?
 To use the script, simply download it and run the following command in your terminal:

-        cd path/to/the/script
+        cd "path/to/the/script"
-        bash Raw-autoselect.sh path/to/directory/storing/photos/
+        bash Raw-autoselect.sh "path/to/directory/storing/photos"

 You may also create an alias to make it more handy(Take zsh for example):

-        alias raw-sel=" bash path/to/the/script/Raw-select.sh"
+        alias raw-sel="bash \"path/to/the/script/Raw-select.sh\""

 And run it like this:

-        raw-sel path/to/directory/storing/photos
+        raw-sel "path/to/directory/storing/photos"

 ## Notice